karkman/MBDP_Genomics_2022/Practicals/README.md

 When the analysis is ready, you may be able to answer the following questions:

 1. How many secondary metabolites biosynthetic gene clusters (BGC) were detected?
-2. Which different types of BGC were detected and qhat is the difference among these types?
+2. Which different types of BGC were detected and what is the difference among these types?
 3. Do you think your strain produce all these metabolites?
 Why?